Letter of Map Amendment (LOMA) Project

 Example of AE-6 Flood Level

 Using newly acquired software, City staff identified a number of buildings where the ground is higher than the minimum flood level.
 The following example shows a neighborhood within an AE-6 flood zone.
-Aerial survey LIDAR measurements (black numbers every 10 feet) indicate the ground is higher than six-feet above sea level:
+Aerial survey Light Detection and Ranging (LiDAR) measurements (black colored numbers every 10 feet) indicate the ground is higher than six-feet above sea level:

 The following map, highlights properties believed to have buildings within the AE-6 flood zone, where the ground is higher than six-feet, and are thus LOMA eligible.